bryanwessantana/bryanwessantana/README.md

 ## 💡 About Me

-- 📍 Based in Brazil
+- 📍 Live in Brazil
 - 🎸 Guitar player, hiking enthusiast, and avid reader
 - 🏫 Lifelong learner always seeking new skills and knowledge
 - 🌱 Currently improving my frontend skills and building practical, user-friendly web apps

-> “Proactive, passionate, and dedicated to solving real-world problems through code.”

 Feel free to check out my repositories below and reach out if you’d like to connect or collaborate!